Rushitha1309/hello-py/README.md

 All detailed verbose logs (assistant messages, tool inputs/outputs, auto-submission, per-run summaries) are written to the [logs](logs/) folder.

 ### 3.1.1 Context and Memory
-- Per-turn (within a run): The task session persists; model parameters, thresholds, and counters carry over.
+- **Per-turn (within a run)**: The task session persists; model parameters, thresholds, and counters carry over.
 After each turn the runner injects a budget reminder (via `get_budget`) like: “You may use up to <max_steps> paid actions; remaining: <remaining> (steps_used=<n>).
 Free tools: train, eval_on_val, sweep_thresholds.”
-- Cross-run: Runs execute sequentially when multiple runs are requested so the next prompt can include a brief history of previously tried paid-action sets.
+- **Cross-run**: Runs execute sequentially when multiple runs are requested so the next prompt can include a brief history of previously tried paid-action sets.
 This nudges exploration without sharing hidden state.
 Each run still starts with a fresh task session.

 ### 3.1.2 The Prompt
 - Where it’s defined: `src/task/task.py::build_prompt` constructs the user prompt from CLI flags (`--source`, `--sample-n`, `--minority-frac`, `--max-steps`, `--tau`, `--seed`).